Starks Field Primary School

 History Curriculum

-In EYFS, KS1 and Year 6, the children are learning History through the Cornerstones curriculum, being immersed in a topic across a half term with a subject focus.
-The History focused topics are:
+In EYFS and KS1 the children are learning history through the Cornerstones curriculum, being immersed in a topic across a half term with a subject focus.
+The history-focused topics are:

-EYFS: Our Early year curriculum focuses on questions to help the children in building their understanding of the world, with the topics like 'Why do leaves go crispy?', 'Where does snow go?' and 'Are eggs alive?'.
+EYFS: Our Reception curriculum focuses on questions to help the children in building their understanding of the world, with the topics like 'Why do leaves go crispy?', 'Where does snow go?' and 'Are eggs alive?'.

 Year 2: Street Detectives, where children learn about their local area.
 This project develops children’s knowledge of key landmarks, services and the community, how these have changed over the years and what they, as the younger generation, can do for their local area.

-In Years 3 - 5, the children learn History through the Opening Worlds curriculum.
-One of the main ideas underpinning the Opening World’s curriculum is the idea of building schemata over the 4 years of the curriculum, creating readiness for new learning.
+In Years 3-6 the children learn history through the Opening Worlds curriculum.
+One of the main ideas underpinning the Opening World’s curriculum is the idea of building schemata over the four years of the curriculum, creating readiness for new learning.
 With continuous links made to previous learning, children can more rapidly understand new content and make historical comparisons to previous knowledge.
 This curriculum focuses on a rich and broad understanding of theme and vocabulary.
-This links well to our whole school intentions around increasing children’s vocabulary.
+This links well to our whole-school intentions around increasing children’s vocabulary.

-This year the children's topics are Ancient Egypt, Cradles of Civilization, The Indus Valley, Persia and Greece, Ancient Greece and Alexander the Great.
+Year 3's topics are Ancient Egypt, Cradles of Civilization, the Indus Valley, Persia and Greece, Ancient Greece and Alexander the Great.

 Geography Curriculum

 The geography curriculum at our school allows pupils to build on their curiosity and fascination about the world.
 Through teaching a progressive series of key geography skills pupils will learn about diverse places, people, resources and natural and human environments.
 As pupils progress their growing knowledge about the world this should help them to deepen their understanding of the interaction between physical and human processes.
 In the units of study we focus on map work and first-hand observations to enhance their locational awareness.
-In EYFS, KS1 and Year 6, the children are learning Geography through the Cornerstones curriculum, being immersed in a topic across a half term with a subject focus, such as:
+In EYFS and KS1 the children are learning geography through the Cornerstones curriculum, being immersed in a topic across a half term with a subject focus, such as:

 • Bright Lights, Big City – pupils learn about the physical and human characteristics of the United Kingdom, including a detailed exploration of the characteristics and features of the capital city, London.